mendix/docs/content/en/docs/releasenotes/developer-portal/_index.md

 #### UI Improvements

-* With the Beta release of Mendix Studio and Mendix Studio Pro (Mendix 8), we have updated all mentions of *Web Modeler* to *Mendix Studio* and *Desktop Modeler* to *Mendix Studio Pro* across the Developer Portal.
+* With the beta release of Mendix Studio and Mendix Studio Pro (Mendix 8), we have updated all mentions of *Web Modeler* to *Mendix Studio* and *Desktop Modeler* to *Mendix Studio Pro* across the Developer Portal.

 ### April 8, 2019